Cosmetic Dental ServicesTucson, AZ

 Simultaneously, your gums need to be in good health before completing any major cosmetic work.
 Many people are unaware of how important the connection between the gums and teeth are.
 If your gums are receding or you have some level of gum disease, it will continue to advance and put your teeth at risk for further infection and even bone loss.
 Any level of gum disease can jeopardize any cosmetic work that we complete.
 Thus, if gum disease is present, we will treat it first.

-Check out what others are saying about our dental services on Yelp: Cosmetic Dental Services Tucson
+Check out what others are saying about our dental services on Google: Cosmetic Dental Services Tucson

 Enhance Your Smile the Way You Want